|

 (d) pupils, students, post-graduate students and accompanying teachers who

-in the framework of exchange programs as well as other school related
+the framework of exchange programs as well as other school related activities;

 (e) disabled persons and the person accompanying them, if necessary;

-travel on humanitarian grounds, including to receive urgent medical treatment
+on humanitarian grounds, including to receive urgent medical treatment and the

-and the person accompanying such person, or to attend a funeral of a close
+person accompanying such person, or to attend a funeral of a close relative, or

 (g) participants in international sports events and persons accompanying them